-NEACA Craft Show at VBC - December 4 - 6
+NEACA Craft Show at Von Braun Center - December 3-5

 There's something for everyone at the NEACA Craft Show at the Von Braun Center.
 Needlework, ceramics, flower arrangements, jewelry, decorated and hand-woven baskets, pottery, stained glass, clothes, toys, woodwork and other items are featured.
-With more than 100 crafters each spreading 6 feet apart, you will find a unique gift this holiday.
-Masks will be required inside the Von Braun Center.
+With more than 100 crafters, you will find a unique gift this holiday.

 "Yule Y’all" at Lowe Mill - December 4

 Live music, holiday themed entertainment and overall cheer will be sprinkled high and low outdoors, culminating at 5:00 PM under the iconic water tower for a lighting ceremony like no other.
 Krampus will be there and available for pictures, and if you’ve been good this year you may survive them.
 Photo sessions $5.00.

 This event will take place throughout the entirety of the grounds and is accessible at no other cost to the public other than a $5.00 fee (per car) for parking on property.